Carfin Shamrock F.C.: Controversies

 One unfortunate incident in 1886 which was not the club's fault was that many spectators who had attended a match advertised as Fence Rovers v Carfin Shamrock at Kirkmuirhill were disappointed to find that the visiting club was not the Carfin Shamrock, but the Craigneuk Shamrock; the Fence Rovers secretary had not known there were two Shamrock sides in the same area.

 Colours

-The club played in striped shirts and black shorts for its existence, the stripes being black and white initially, changing to red and white in 1888, and to green and white from 1890.
+The club played in striped shirts and black shorts for its existence, the stripes being black and white initially, changing to red and white vertical in 1888, and to green and white from 1890.

+With the change of name to Carfin, the club changed its colours, to white shirts and black knickers.

+The club's change colour was dark blue.

 Grounds

-The club played at Byresknowes Park, described as "a perfect quagmire".
+The club played at Byres Knowe Park, described as "a perfect quagmire".
 The highest attendance was 6,000 for the Cup tie with Celtic on 4 October 1890.

-In 1891 the club was forced to move to an unknown ground whose location was simply given as "Carfin".
+In 1891 the club was forced to move to a new ground simply called Shamrock Park; on the demise of Hibernians, the club moved back to Byres Knowe.